-An abuser can use technology to monitor your telephone and online communication and to track your physical location.
+An abuser can use technology to monitor your telephone and online communication and to track your location.
 If you're concerned for your safety, seek help.
 To maintain your privacy:

 - Use phones cautiously.
 Your abuser might intercept calls and listen to your conversations.
-He or she might use caller ID, check your cellphone or search your phone billing records to see your complete call and texting history.
+An abusive partner might use caller ID, check your cellphone or search your phone billing records to see your call and texting history.

 - Use your home computer cautiously.
 Your abuser might use spyware to monitor your emails and the websites you visit.
-Consider using a computer at work, the library or at a friend's house to seek help.
+Consider using a computer at work, at the library or at a friend's house to seek help.

 - Frequently change your email password.
-Choose passwords that would be impossible for your abuser to guess.
+Choose passwords that would be difficult for your abuser to guess.

 - Clear your viewing history.
 Follow your browser's instructions to clear any record of websites or graphics you've viewed.